adrienchaton/Expressive_WAE_FADER/README.md

 ♪ **Test set reconstructions inverted with GLA**

-We give test set Mel-spectrogram magnitude reconstructions inverted to waveform with GLA (iterative) to allow for individual listening and evaluation of this "reference" audio quality.
+We give test set Mel-spectrogram magnitude reconstructions inverted to waveform with GLA (iterative) to allow for individual listening and evaluation of this initial audio quality.
 Since we train on Mel-frequencies, we approximate the generated magnitudes to the linear scale and perform GLA for 100 to 300 iterations.
 This induces an inherent loss of audio-quality and latency that prevents from live interactions.

 ♪ **Random conditional note generations with WAE-style or WAE-Fader**